developersital-creator/DIT_result/README.md

 - "Page opened via file://" — open via HTTP server (see Quick start).
 - "Server returned ..." — the API returned an error; check network console and the API URL.
-- DOB validation errors — ensure DOB is in one of the accepted formats and not a future date.
+- DOB validation errors — ensure DOB is in `YYYY-MM-DD` format and not a future date.

 ---